Mitral Valve Prolapse: What Should You Know?

 Unlike the other three heart valves (aortic, pulmonary, tricuspid), the mitral valve is unique in that it has only two leaflets.
 The other human heart valves each have three tissue leaflets.

 When the heart relaxes, the two mitral leaflets (also known as flaps) swing open to let blood flow from the atrium to the ventricle.
-Here, in this three-dimensional reconstruction of the heart, you can see the mitral valve opening-and-closing within the human heart.
+The leaflets are supported by the mitral valve annulus, a saddle-shaped structure responsible for maintaining the structure of the mitral valve.

 What Is A Mitral Valve Prolapse?